ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 --- abstract

 This document updates the Authentication and Authorization for Constrained Environments Framework (ACE, RFC 9200) as follows.
 First, it defines a new, alternative workflow that the Authorization Server can use for uploading an access token to a Resource Server on behalf of the Client.
 Second, it defines new parameters and encodings for the OAuth 2.0 token endpoint at the Authorization Server.
+Third, it amends two of the requirements on profiles of the framework.

 --- middle